cabrero/pypbt/README.md

 This library implements functions to write _property based tests_ in python.

 It started as a proof of concept.
-By now there is still some missing
+By now there are still some missing
 features:

   - Shrinking